w3c/wai-intro-atag/content/education.md

 ## Example Scenarios

-The persona scenarios below are examples of accessibility issues with LMSs.
+These persona scenarios are examples of accessibility issues that disabled people experience using LMS.

 ### Everyone can use previews